 - access to connectivity offering at least 100 Mbps for all European households.

-In addition, the Communication on Shaping Europe's digital future from February 2020 confirms the above 2025 targets and shares a vision of digital society, which is strongly rooted in our common values, and sets three key objectives: technology that works for people, a fair and competitive economy and an open, democratic and sustainable society.
+In addition, the Communication on Shaping Europe's digital future from February 2020 confirms the 2025 targets and shares a vision of digital society, which is strongly rooted in our common values, and sets three key objectives: technology that works for people, a fair and competitive economy and an open, democratic and sustainable society.

-The Commission has also launched a series of complementary initiatives to help reach these objectives: The new European Electronic Communications Code, proposed by the Commission and agreed on by the European Parliament and the Council end of 2018, will boost investments in very high capacity networks across the EU, including in remote and rural areas.
+The Commission has also launched a series of complementary initiatives to help reach these objectives: The European Electronic Communications Code, proposed by the Commission and agreed on by the European Parliament and the Council end of 2018, will boost investments in very high capacity networks across the EU, including in remote and rural areas.
 Further actions include a 5G Action Plan, an initiative to bring free access to WiFi connectivity (WiFi4EU) in public spaces like parks, libraries and squares, the Connecting Europe Broadband Fund supporting the financing of broadband network infrastructure and the Connecting Europe Facility (CEF) stimulating the deployment and modernisation of broadband networks.
-The CEF-2 Digital strand as a part under the next 2021-2027 Multiannual Financial Framework, should finance strategic digital connectivity infrastructure with EUR 3 billion.
+The CEF-2 Digital strand as a part under the next 2021-2027 Multiannual Financial Framework, should finance strategic digital connectivity infrastructure with EUR 2 billion.
 An initiative on mapping of broadband data provides an interactive online application visualising availability of broadband and quality of service on an European scale.

 The Commission’s state aid rules allow for the use of public funding for investments in broadband networks, when these investments bring substantial improvements to the existing networks (so-called “step change”).